Nicxe/f1tv-token-helper/README.md

 ```

 5. Open Chrome and go to `chrome://extensions`.
-6. Enable Developer mode.
+6. Click Load unpacked.
-7. Click Load unpacked and select the `dist/` folder in this repository.
+7. Select the local `dist/` folder in this repository.

 After that, the helper is installed in the browser and ready to use.